gustaveroussy/CFS/docs/CFS_Tuto_Visium.md

 ### IC visualizations

 Multiple visualization options are rendered when an IC is selected.
-All visualizations are interactive with the ability to modify paramaters (in the left box), zoom in, hover for more information, save snapshot as .png, and more.
+All visualizations are interactive with the ability to modify parameters (in the left box), zoom in, hover for more information, save snapshot as .png, and more.
 See the [CellsFromSpace documentation](https://github.com/gustaveroussy/CFS/blob/development/docs/CFS.md) for detailed descriptions of all functions

 - **Global ICA heatmap**: Display the top contributor genes for each IC.
 In the cogwheel menu, user can select to cluster ICs based on feature weight profile.
-Values represent gene weights in each IC. *Note* this visualization is constant between ICs and may be collapsed to decrease render time between ICs.
+Values represent gene weights in each IC. *Note*: this visualization is constant between ICs and may be collapsed to decrease render time between ICs.

 ![ICA_Global_heatmap](https://raw.githubusercontent.com/gustaveroussy/CFS/development/docs/Tutorial_images/ICA_Global_heatmap.png)